strikeout/WLED-Sound-Reactive/readme.md

 # Stable Branch
 This is the SR `master` branch - the source code for our latest release version [SR WLED v0.13.2](https://github.com/atuline/WLED/releases/tag/v0.13.2).

+- For ESP32 devices (8266 no longer supported)
 - *This* branch (`master`) can be a stable baseline for your own project.
 Use it.
 - *Pull Requests* should be created against our [`dev`elopment branch](https://github.com/atuline/WLED/tree/dev).